aleon1220/kiwiki/readme.md

 `xclip` <br>

+#### nohup execution
-#### nohup runs the given COMMAND with hangup signals ignored, so that the command can continue running in the background after you log out.
+`nohup` runs the given COMMAND with hangup signals ignored, so that the command can continue running in the background after you log out.

 `nohup $COMMAND_OR_SCRIPT > out_$(date).txt`